Article (54)

 The Condition of Women and Weak Classes

-Before the Prophethood of the Prophet (PBUH), women in Arabian society were subjected to severe oppression and deprivation.
-She had no right to vote, no education, and no respectable position in society.
+Before the prophethood of the Prophet (PBUH), women were subjected to severe oppression and deprivation in Arabian society.
+She had no right to vote, no education, and no respectable place in society.
 In that era of ignorance, the birth of a daughter was considered a disgrace, even the cruel act of burying innocent girls alive was common.

 The Holy Quran describes this horrific attitude as follows: